jambubiru/Dice_App/README.md

 # dice_app

 A new Flutter application.
-Lab 4

 ## Getting Started

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: